Carnival Liberty Review, Day 2: The Perfect Sea Day

 The nightclub has been open, but it isn’t what you’d call a hot spot.
 There’s probably only been about 20 people in there at any one time, max.

-If I could offer a piece of advice to the onboard DJ, it would be to learn how to read a room.
+If I could advise the onboard DJ, it would be to learn how to read a room.
 If you’re playing a song and the dance floor clears out, ditch that tune and spin something they want to hear.
 When your audience is 50+, playing the latest TikTok song probably isn’t going to fill the floor.
-People were requesting songs he didn’t have, so they turned and walked out.
+People requested songs he didn’t have, so they turned and walked out.

-At midnight, a cruise ship’s club should be hopping with people who’ve had a few after-dinner drinks shaking their groove things.
+At midnight, a cruise ship’s club should be hopping with people who’ve had a few after-dinner drinks, shaking their groove.
 If it’s not, you’re doing something wrong.

 The Cure for What Ails You

 Before dinner, we stopped off at the Alchemy Bar for a drink.
-Thanks to a great concept and a menu featuring drinks you won’t find anywhere else on board, this is always a popular spot.
+This is always a popular spot thanks to a great concept and a menu featuring drinks you won’t find anywhere else on board.

-The mixologists not only make fantastic drinks, but also tend to be among the most entertaining bartenders you’ll find on the ship.
+The mixologists make fantastic drinks and tend to be among the most entertaining bartenders you’ll find on the ship.
 My doctor had been on the ship the week before us and said he’d loved watching the alchemists do their thing.
 And sure enough, they had some Vegas-style moves like lining up a dozen martini glasses on the bar and filling them all at once.

 MORE: 21 Carnival Liberty Tips [PHOTOS]